watsoninfosec/ELK-SIEM/README.md

  [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=watsoninfosec&theme=blue-green)](https://github.com/anuraghazra/github-readme-stats)

 ----
-- Creating an Elasticsearch + Kibana + Wazuh SIEM
+### Creating an ElasticSIEM Overview!

-These documents are going to show you how I setup my ELK-SIEM + Wazuh workstations.
-This process can take a bit to complete and some parts are just import and you are done.
-Now these installs are two different devices, which are similar.
-While very different with how you ingest data and install agents.
+These setup guides are going to show you how I setup my ElasticSIEM Server, this process can take a bit to complete, but once you are done.
+You will have a working ElasticSIEM and be able to start using it at once!
+This is a simple but advanced layout for you to follow.
+So if you are new, then don't worry this guide is for you too!

 -----------------------
 Note:
-- This process was setup on a VMware ESXI 6.7.OU3B  and these machines are running 24/7.
+- This build was setup on a VMware ESXI 6.7.OU3B and the virtual machines are running 24/7.
 - Now if you wanna use that process then this setup guide is still the same.

 -----------------------

 I am trying to make this process simple are straight to the point.
 So that you can follow along and re-create the same setup that I have created.